mattt/rack-smart-app-banner/README.md

 **Rack middleware to automatically include code for Smart App Banners on iOS**

+> This project is no longer maintained.

+---

 > Make it easy for users to discover and download your app from a website on iOS.
 > With Safari’s Smart App Banner
 > you can display a banner that provides a direct link to your app on the App Store,